 3) Cover existing board with new fabric.
 Remove old fabric from hardboard and foam cushion.
 Do a smell test and if it is still in good condition, lay it face down on the opposite side of the fabric.
 Begin pulling up the sides and attaching with a staple gun.
 Once you have made it all the way around you are done.
 Trim excess fabric.

 What a difference!
 The once drab, stained, 80’s chairs are now modern and full of life.
+What do you think?
+What color and fabric would you pick for your DIY folding chairs?

 Each and everyone of you inspire me and I LOVE to see the work that you’ve created.
 Feel free to share with me on Instagram, Twitter or Facebook.
 And as always, be sure to follow Diva Of DIY on Pinterest and sign up for our FREE Newsletter to receive the latest projects delivered straight to your inbox!